A Nishan e Haider at Kala Pul, A Grave that got moved, and a Monument that never existed

 It was interesting that Ali Muhammad referred to our characters as Rashid and Bengali.
 He came to know of the identities and the story due to subsequent visits primarily by PAF Officers of the site with Ali being the conducting officer cum guide every time.
 As per him Air Force officers turn up once in a while looking for the site and he shows them around.
 Together we walked some distance to reach the actual crash site.
 Ali was well versed with the area and showed us around with almost pin point accuracy.
 We visited the place where the aircraft had crashed, another location a little ahead where Matiur Rahman’s body was found and eventually that place had housed the bodies of both Rashid and Maitur and the recovered items from the wreckage until lifted by rescue and search teams.
 There was a reason behind this precision in marking the spots.
 As per Ali Ahmed, the place of impact was a soft muddy terrain with water table relatively high.
 The aircraft upon impact had sunk in to the ground almost in a nose down position and that had created a size-able groove deep into the ground, that had stayed as the wreckage was lifted.
 During later years as the waters receded towards the shore, the place became dry with impact groove turning into an almost permanent feature.
 It was fairly recent that the area had gradually gone flat again with the trace of that depression getting lost to the forces of time.

 On Aug 20th 1971, two pilots met their end while trying to control an aircraft.
 A novice on his second solo flight desperate to prevent a hijacking, a disgruntled instructor equally desperate to defect and fly across the border.
 Both were awarded the highest gallantry awards by their governments.
-Air bases were named after them in both India and Pakistan.
+Air bases were named after them in both Pakistan and Bangladesh.
 The suburb of Goth Ahmed Shah pictured above, the place we visited that day bears witness to the tale of glory and honor inscribed through blood and sacrifice.
 It’s ironic that the place is devoid a monument to commemorate the solo Nishan e Haider of PAF.
 It’s equally ironic that Rashid’s aircraft having salvaged from the crash site was left to rot in the junkyard of PAF Base Masroor form where it eventually got scrapped.